-Depression is one of the most common mental health illnesses in the United States, affecting about 26 percent of adultsTrusted Source.
+Depression is one of the most common mental health illnesses in the United States, affecting about 26 percent of adults.
 Depression is technically a mental disorder, but it also affects your physical health and well-being.
-Learn more about some of the most common symptoms of depression, as well as how depression can affect your entire body, especially if left untreated.
+Learn more about some of the most common symptoms of depression, as well as the effects depression can have on your entire body, especially if left untreated.

 Feeling sad or anxious at times is a normal part of life, but if these feelings last more than two weeks they could be symptoms of depression.
 It’s estimated that each year 17 million American adults will experience depression.
 However, clinical depression, especially left untreated, can interrupt your day-to-day life and cause a ripple effect of additional symptoms.

 Depression affects how you feel and can also cause changes in your body.
 Major depression (a more advanced form of depression) is considered a serious medical condition that may have a dramatic effect on your quality of life.

 Depression can cause a lot of symptoms within the central nervous system, many of which are easy to dismiss or ignore.

 Older adults may also have difficulty identifying cognitive changes because it’s easy to dismiss the signs of depression as related to “getting older.”
 According to the American Psychological Association, older adults with depression have more difficulties with memory loss and reaction time during everyday activities compared with younger adults with depression.

 Symptoms of depression include overwhelming sadness, grief, and a sense of guilt.
 It may be described as a feeling of emptiness or hopelessness.
 Some people may find it difficult to put these feelings into words.
 It may also be difficult for them to understand as symptoms can manifest and cause physical reactions.
 Frequent episodes of crying may be a symptom of depression, although not everyone who is depressed cries.